-- 44. We will normally publish rulings on our website (www.asa.org.uk) within 14 calendar days of Council's decision, and they will remain on the website for a period of five years. - 45.
-During the Independent Review process (see paragraphs 49 62 below), the original ruling (and any subsequent remedial action or sanctions) will normally stand.
-Where the advertiser or complainant has indicated they intend to or have already requested an Independent Review, we might agree to suspend a ruling before publication.
-To be considered, any request for us to suspend a ruling before publication must have been received by our Chief Executive no later than 10am on the Friday that immediately precedes the notified publication date and identify an issue or issues that are exceptional, such that they justify suspending the ruling from publication pending Independent Review.
-In such circumstances the Investigations Executive will write to complainant(s) and the advertiser to explain the postponement and ask them to keep confidential the ruling and the status of the investigation until the final ruling, in whatever form, is confirmed.
+- 47. We will normally publish rulings on our website (www.asa.org.uk) within 14 calendar days of Council's decision, and they will remain on the website for a period of five years. - 48.
+During the Independent Review process (see paragraphs 52 66 below), the original ruling (and any subsequent remedial action or sanctions) will normally stand.
+Where the broadcaster, advertiser or complainant has indicated they intend to or have already requested a review, we might agree to suspend a ruling before publication.
+To be considered, any request for us to do so must have been received by our Chief Executive no later than 10am on the Friday that immediately precedes the notified publication date and identify an issue or issues that are exceptional, such that they justify suspending the ruling from publication pending Independent Review.
+In such circumstances the Investigations Executive will write to complainant(s) and advertising parties to explain the postponement and ask them to keep confidential the ruling and the status of the investigation until the final ruling, in whatever form, is confirmed.